-Yes, this absolutely takes a lot of time, but my business has grown 351% over the last 4 years and 100% over 2017.
+Yes, this takes much time, but my business has grown 776% over the last five years.
 Spending time to have a positive and helpful social experience I believe is the number 1 way to make a conversion.

-When I showed my dog toy product I was developing to my 20 closest Facebook friends I literally got 20 orders.
-I wasn’t being cheesy, I didn’t have any ulterior motives.
-I simply told them what I was up to, asked them to have a look and if they liked it send it to a friend who could use it.
+When I showed my dog toy product, I was developing to my 20 closest Facebook friends I got 20 orders.
+I wasn't cheesy; I didn’t have any ulterior motives.
+I told them what I was up to, asked them to have a look and if they liked it send it to a friend who could use it.

 Getting back to your friends, everyone has them on Facebook, be open and clear about what you’re doing and communicate with your peers with a heightened sense of humility.
 What I mean by this is to make your messages personal.